• Skip to primary navigation

 • Cast Iron Skillet: Heat over medium-low to low-low, depending on your stove.

-When your skillet is up to temperature, use a pastry brush to coat it with a little canola or other neutral oil.
+When your skillet or griddle is up to temperature, use a pastry brush to coat it with a little canola or other neutral oil.

 It is important to use oil for this step: it will help prevent the butter from burning.